A Live View of the solar system and planetary positions today

 Have you ever wondered "Where are the planets right now?"

-This online orrery (Note: an orrery is a machine that shows the positions of the planets) will hopefully help you to understand what's going on out there.
+This online orrery (Note: an orrery is a machine that shows planetary positions) will hopefully help you to understand what's going on out there.

-Our view of the Solar System - Getting Oriented
+Our live Solar System Map - Getting Oriented

-As you may know, the earth's axis is tilted over by 23.4 degrees.
-The image is arranged so that the earths north pole always tilts towards the top of the screen, and the south pole always towards the bottom.
-This means that during the summer months of the northern hemisphere the north pole is pointing more towards the Sun and so the earth is shown below the Sun.
-During the summer months of the southern hemisphere, the south pole points towards the Sun and so the earth is shown above the sun.
+As you may know, the Earth's axis is tilted over by 23.4 degrees and the Earth's North Pole currently points at the star known as Polaris - the North Star.
+The app is arranged so that the view is fixed to the stars and that Polaris is always off the top of the screen (and not shown).
+This means that the Earth's north pole is (currently) pointing towards the top of the screen, and the south pole towards the bottom.
+During the summer months of the northern hemisphere the north pole is pointing more towards the Sun and so the Earth is shown below the Sun.
+During the summer months of the southern hemisphere, the south pole points towards the Sun and so the Earth is shown above the Sun.

-Unlike other online orrery's in which you can look at the solar system from all angles, this site always shows the same view to try and help you keep your orientation.
-CORRECTION: To help people in the southern hemisphere, a north/south control now allows the view to be changed from being from over the north pole, to being from under the south pole.
-In both views the north pole is kept tilting towards the top of the screen.
+Unlike other online orreries in which you can look at the solar system from all angles, this site always shows the same view to try and help you keep your orientation.
+A north/south control allows the view to be changed from looking "down" at the northern hemisphere to looking "down" (or is it "up"?) at the southern hemisphere.
+This allows you to tailor the view to the hemisphere you are in so that you can more easily relate the planetary positions as shown in this app with what you are seeing in the night sky.
+In both views the North Star is kept towards the top of the screen.

-Because the display is locked with north tilting upwards, it acts rather like a clock face in which one revolution of the earth is one year, and each of the constellations approximately map to months of the year with January being when the sun is mostly in Capricorn and December when the sun is mostly in Sagittarius.
+Because the display is locked with north tilting upwards, it acts rather like a clock face in which one revolution of the Earth about the Sun is one year, and each of the constellations approximately map to months of the year with January being when the Sun is mostly in Capricorn and December when the Sun is mostly in Sagittarius, etc.

 The Zodiac, Equinoxes and Solstices and the seasons